MRN-Code/nodeapi/README.md

 - [ ] Are you running io.js v2.5?
 Does not work with v3+ or Node.js

-- [ ] Did you install the mcrypt system package (not the npm package)?

 - [ ] Is a redis server installed and running locally?

 - [ ] Have you pulled the latest changes in coins_auth, and run `grunt build`?